When was Joe Biden born?

-Joseph R. Biden, also known only as Joe Biden, was elected in November 2020 to serve as the 46th president of the United States.
-He previously served as a vice president under Barack Obama (2009-2017).
+Joseph Robinette Biden, also known only as Joe Biden, was elected in November 2020 to serve as the 46th president of the United States.
+He served as vice president under Barack Obama (2009-2017).

 Joe Biden had speech difficulties as a kid.
-It was therefore extremely challenging for him and his first advances in politics took place with great effort.
-Unfortunately, his family was also very poor in the midst of a great family tragedy.
+It was extremely challenging for him, and his first advances in politics took place with great effort.
+Unfortunately, his family was also very poor amid a great family tragedy.

 Joe Biden’s Early years